Difference Between Seborrheic Dermatitis and Rosacea

 Seborrheic dermatitis appears on the scalp and the body’s other parts as flaky, red, itchy, and dry skin and is common but non-contagious.
 Its presence does not refer that the skin is infected or unclean.

-Rosacea is a skin condition that usually and causes flushing or blushing and visible blood vessels on the face.
+Rosacea is a skin condition that causes flushing or blushing and visible blood vessels on the face.
 It might also produce pus-filled and small bumps.

 Comparison Table